Dallas County Hazard Mitigation Action Plan

-In January 2009 FEMA approved the Dallas County Local Mitigation Strategy Plan (DaLMS), a copy of the 2009 plan is available for download on this page: Click here to download 2009 Plan.
-In 2012, Dallas County HSEM received a Pre-Disaster Mitigation (PDM) Grant with the assistance of the NCTCOG to complete the five year required update of the Hazard Mitigation Plan.
+In 2012, Dallas County HSEM received a Pre-Disaster Mitigation (PDM) Grant with the assistance of the NCTCOG to complete the five year required update of the 2008 Hazard Mitigation Action Plan.
 The current update involves 22 jurisdictions – an additional 11 jurisdictions from the previous plan.
-A draft copy of the 2014 Hazard Mitigation Action Plan has been submitted to TDEM for review.

-Dallas County Hazard Mitigation Action Plan (HazMAP) 2014 Update Draft
+Dallas County Hazard Mitigation Action Plan (HazMAP) APA November 2015

 Employees may access the text of the Hazard Mitigation Action Plan through the "Employee Access" page of the Dallas County Homeland Security and Emergency Management website.